logicalhacking/DVHMA/README.md

 ### Prerequisites
 We assume that the
 * Android SDK (https://developer.android.com/sdk/index.html) and
-* Apache Cordova (https://cordova.apache.org/), version 6.3.0 or later
+* Apache Cordova (https://cordova.apache.org/), version 8.0.0 (later
-  are installed.
+  versions might work)

 Moreover, we assume a basic familiarity with the build system of Apache Cordova.